 Checkout the former Spokane, Portland and Seattle unit.
 An Alco Century, spitting fire!

 Custom made maps are always a highlight bonus on a CSP release.
 This show provides looks at system maps for multiple railroads.
 They are shown as needed, to enhance a discussion.
 Local maps are used to facilitate understanding of a specific area.
 Kudos!

 Chicago, Burlington & Quincy has nice coverage.
 Ralph Budd and his successful introduction of the speedy Zephyr rolls film back to 1934.
 An array of vintage film goes right along with the story of the CB&Q. Stainless steel Zephyrs, Black & Gray ‘Everywhere West’ and later Chinese Red color schemes are … everywhere!

 Great Northern provides some spectacular backdrops for those trains.
-James Hill is shown as the force behind the creation of Great Northern and the mountainous crossing of the line across the wilderness.
-GN Alcos are seen in the 1950’s- 1960’s.
-Main supply from EMD were the bulk of the Hill Lines.
+James Hill is shown as the force behind the creation of Great Northern.
+The mountainous crossing of the line across the wilderness.
+Alcos are seen in the 1950’s- 1960’s.
+Main supply from EMD, were the bulk of the Hill Lines.

 Cascade Green, Black and White of the Burlington Northern are a change from the complex earlier paint schemes of the old roads.
 First generation power is abundant.
 Newer locomotives and repainted cars spread the new BN image.

 The special feature on Western Pacific’s Inside Gateway is a movie within this movie.
 Keddie Wye and area are visited.
 Old, smoke belching Alcos, mix with 1st and 2nd generation EMD power.
 Much scenic footage and raw diesel power to savor.
 Close-up views put you trackside, in this mountainous region.
 WP plus BN locomotives pulling vintage freight trains.